-Vernal pools, like all temporary waters, are ecologically challenging for species that are dependent upon them.
-If we get a winter thaw, animals may move prematurely from their burrows and freeze to death.
+Vernal pools, like all ephemeral waters, are ecologically challenging for species that are dependent upon them.
+During a winter thaw, animals may move prematurely from their burrows and freeze as temperatures drop.

 At the other extreme, if a pool dries too soon owing to a dry spring or summer.....